Shopify Shipping billing

 Reasons for price adjustments

-If your carrier determines that your shipment needs a price adjustment, then the adjustment appears in the order's timeline.
-You'll receive a charge or credit to your Shopify account, which will appear on your next bill.
+If your carrier determines that your shipment needs a price adjustment, then the adjustment displays in the order's timeline.
+You'll receive a charge or credit to your Shopify account, which will display on your next bill.

 The following examples are possible reasons for price adjustments:

-- The carrier changed the return to sender fees.
+• The carrier charged the return to sender fees.

 Over maximum limit adjustments